pjbruna/pjbruna.github.io/_pages/projects.md

 ---

-**Semantics and Syntax Co-emerge in Adaptive Reservoir Network Dynamics** (Bruna & Spivey)

-*Manuscript in preparation.*

----

 **What Next? : Leveraging Surprise in a Recurrent Neural Network to (de)Construct Morphological Complexity in Japanese** (Bruna, 2022)

 *This work was completed as an undergraduate senior thesis.*

 <span style="font-size:0.75em;">Formal language modeling exhibits a bias towards the linguistic features observed in English and related languages, namely the ability to describe language in terms of word-based units.
 This bias has caused language models to be ill-equipped for success in languages exhibiting a high degree of morphological complexity, such as the agglutinative morphology found in Japanese, and indicates a shortcoming in our understanding of the underlying cognitive processes that allow us to be thinkers, speakers, and listeners.
 I employ a recurrent neural network (RNN) to explore character-by-character predictability in samples of contemporary Japanese text.
 I address what properties of agglutinative morphology are salient to neural networks and offer a comparison between meaning construction in Japanese and English.
 This study further investigates the unique morpho-syntactic role played by orthography in Japanese.
 I find success in extracting certain key features of the structure of Japanese sentences using an RNN and offer a path for deepening our understanding of the differences in information encoding and processing that we observe across languages and how these differences arise.</span>

----

-**Probing the Methodology and Interpretation of Learned Categorical Perception Research**

-*Manuscript in preparation.*

 ---